JuliaGraphics/Luxor.jl/docs/src/geometrytools.md

 ```

 ![arc](assets/figures/intersection.png)

-Notice that the order in which the points define the lines is important (P1 to P2, P4 to P3).
-The `collinearintersect=true` option may also help.

 `intersectionlinecircle()` finds the intersection of a line and a circle.
 There can be 0, 1, or 2 intersection points.